Taliesin West: How Frank Lloyd Wright Really Lived There

 The Front Door

 Wright considered this small, short door ( Wright was only 5’7”) to be the front door of his home.
-It’s design incorporates the Taliesen West symbol, inspired by Native American petroglyphs discovered onsite during construction.
+It’s design incorporates the Taliesin West symbol, inspired by Native American petroglyphs discovered onsite during construction.
 The symbol is now seen throughout the complex.
 Did you know, that Wright “signed” his houses?
 He considered them to be art, and figured why not?
-At Taliesen West, he installed this red tile next to the front door, bearing his signature.
+At Taliesin West, he installed this red tile next to the front door, bearing his signature.

 Frank Lloyd Wright and Taliesen West in Scottsdale, Arizona